snap-adu-logo-color

 Reducing Energy Usage

-Reducing energy usage in an accessory dwelling unit (ADU) is important for several reasons, aside from the obvious environmental benefits.
+Reducing energy usage in an ADU is important for several reasons, aside from the obvious environmental benefits.
 An energy-efficient home can help to lower utility bills for the homeowner, which can be especially important for those who are renting out the ADU as a source of income.
 An ADU that is kept energy-efficient also tends to be more comfortable for occupants.
 These systems help to reduce drafts and control temperature and lighting, which, in an ADU, can provide a more comfortable living space that is better suited to the needs of the occupants.
 This can improve the overall quality of life for those living in the ADU and make it a more desirable place to live.
 Some strategies to keep your ADU as efficient as possible include:

 • Solar shading devices (designed window shading outside per climate/latitude, insulative curtains inside)